Exponential Family Model-Based Reinforcement Learning via Score Matching: Problem statement

 First, we take a step back and describe linear dynamical systems (LDS), which govern the transition dynamics of the LQR problem.\footnote{Strictly speaking, our results do not handle unbounded costs, so they do not apply to the LQR problem.} An LDS is defined by the following transition dynamics:

 where $s, s'\in \R^{d_s}$, $a\in \R^{d_a}$, $A, B$ are appropriately sized parameter matrices, and $\Sigma\in \R^{d_s \times d_s}$ is a known covariance matrix.
-The problem of estimating $(A,B)$, known as \emph{system identification}, has a long history\version{ (see \Cref{sec:relatedwork} for more details).}{.}
+The problem of estimating $(A,B)$, known as \emph{system identification}, has a long history (see \Cref{sec:relatedwork} for more details).

 Recently, system identification and regret minimization have been studied for nonlinear generalizations of LDS \cite{mania2020active, kakade2020information}.
-In this paper, we refer to this setting as the \emph{nonlinear dynamical system} (or nonLDS for short).\footnote{\citet{kakade2020information} study a infinite dimensional version of this model, which they call the \emph{kernelized nonlinear regulator}.} The nonLDS is described by the state transition model:
+In this paper, we refer to this setting as the \emph{nonlinear dynamical system} (or nonLDS for short).\footnote{\citet{kakade2020information} study kernelized version of this model, which they call the \emph{kernelized nonlinear regulator}.} The nonLDS is described by the state transition model:

 By setting $\phi(s,a) = [s,a]^\top$ and $W_0 = [A \ B]$, we recover the classical linear dynamical system.
 The nonLDS (and by extension the LDS) are special cases of \Cref{assume:ef-model}. \version{By writing out the probability density function of the multivariate gaussian distribution, one sees that the exponential family model under consideration is: